KevTsang/INF-133-Final/README.md

   - Delete Event
   - Get weather forecast for each event

-To run the project in our local machine:
+To run the project in your local machine:
   - Download the following 3 files and put them in one folder:
       - index.html
       - index.js